-These Final Year Deductions are reported in Box 11 on the Schedule K-1 (Form 1041), and each deductions is discussed further below.
+These Final Year Deductions are reported in Box 11 on the Schedule K-1 (Form 1041), and each deduction is discussed further below.

 Excess Deductions occur only upon termination of the entity during the last tax year of the trust or decedent's estate, and when the total deductions (excluding the charitable deductions and the exemption available to the entity) are greater than the gross income for the entity for the year.

-These 'excess deductions' are reported in Box 11 of the Schedule K-1 (Form 1041) with a code of 'A'.
-Generally, a deduction based on a Net Operating Loss carryover is not available to the beneficiary as an excess deduction.
+Excess deductions are reported in Box 11 of the Schedule K-1 (Form 1041) with a code of A. Generally, a deduction based on a Net Operating Loss carryover is not available to the beneficiary as an excess deduction.
 However, if the final year tax return (Form 1041) filed by the trust or estate is also the final year in which the NOL carryover can be taken by the entity, then the NOL carryover may be taken as an excess deduction.
-For additional information see: Publication 536 - Net Operating Losses (NOL's) for Individuals, Estates or Trusts, also see 26 CFR 1.642(h)-4 - Excess deductions on termination of an estate or trust.
+For additional information see Publication 536 - Net Operating Losses (NOL's) for Individuals, Estates or Trusts and also 26 CFR 1.642(h)-4 - Excess deductions on termination of an estate or trust.